matthewgallo/generate-pattern/README.md

-# Carbon `@tanstack/table` generator
+# Carbon pattern code generator

-This is a CLI tool used to generate example code from pre-existing Vite templates from a monorepo to demonstrate how to use `@carbon/react` and `@tanstack/table` together.
+This is a CLI tool used to generate example code for identified patterns within the Carbon Design System.

+The majority of the current examples are created from pre-existing Vite templates from a monorepo to demonstrate how to use `@carbon/react` and `@tanstack/react-table` together.
 You can choose to either generate a full Vite application or to generate an inline example within an existing application.

-However, this package could be used more generically to scaffold example code.

 ## Usage